21 Things to do in Sigiriya, Sri Lanka

 |Location:||Only 5 minutes from Sigirya town center to the start of the trail.|

 |Cost:||$30 USD per person|

 As I said before, the main attraction in Sigiriya is Sigiriya Rock.
 This rock is huge and is really a sight to see if you ask me.
-From miles away you can spot Sigiriya Rock seemingly out of place as it protrudes high into the sky in the middle of a flat valley.
+From miles away you can spot Sigiriya Rock seemingly out of place as it protrudes high into the sky.

 Climbing the rock is fairly expensive for foreigners and the entrance fee is $30 USD per person.
 This doesn’t include a guide but does include entrance to the onsite museum.

 The main reason to climb Sigiriya Rock is to learn about the historical significance and see the ruins.
 For me personally, this wasn’t enough of a reason to climb it and I opted for a couple more “off-the-beaten-path” experiences listed below instead.

 That being said, for those who are history buffs or take particular interest in archeological ruins, this is a must-do activity in Sigiriya!

 Check out this awesome full-day tour to Sigiriya Rock as well as a village in Sigiriya with a knowledgeable guide!